ArunArumugamD/github-user-explorer/README.md

 # GitHub User Explorer

-A full-stack application built with Node.js, Express, TypeScript, MySQL, and React that allows users to explore GitHub profiles, repositories, and connections.
+A full-stack application built with Node.js, Express, TypeScript, PostgreSQL, and React that allows users to explore GitHub profiles, repositories, and connections.

 ## Features